 In 2020, 1 million people were affected almost every month by data breaches at healthcare organizations, according to health and human services (HHS) data.

-Nation-state-backed hackers are also trying to infiltrate healthcare systems and steal vaccine-related research and other information, according to warnings from intelligence agencies in the US, Europe, and Canada.
+According to warnings from intelligence agencies in the US, Europe, and Canada, nation-state-backed hackers are also trying to infiltrate healthcare systems and steal vaccine-related research and other information.

 Four years ago, the UK’s National Health Service (NHS) suddenly found itself one of the most high-profile victims of a global WannaCry ransomware attack.